What is Inventory Valuation?

 While it is possible to change your method through your business cycle, sometimes it can become a long and tedious process.
 However, the method cannot be changed midway through a business cycle year.

-- What is the inventory valuation method available on Flobiz?
+What is the inventory valuation method available on myBillBook?

-Currently, only FIFO is available on Flobiz for business entities to value their inventory.
+Currently, only FIFO is available on myBillBook for business entities to value their inventory.